 Buenos Aires was quick to seize the opportunity to become a host city for the Formula E Championship, being among the first to be announced for the inaugural season.
-The race is backed by the City Government and Automobile Club of Argentina.
+The race was backed by the City Government and Automobile Club of Argentina.

-The inaugural race had a surprise winner in Antonio Felix da Costa, who took victory for Amlin Aguri after an action-packed race, ahead of e.dams-Renault's Nicolas Prost and China Racing's Nelson Piquet Jr. The Portguese quietly moved up the field and kept out of trouble, moving steadily forward as the previous race leaders hit trouble; polesitter Sebastien Buemi and championship leader Lucas di Grassi retired with suspension failures at the fast Turn 8 and 9 chicane, while Nick Heidfield was hit with a drive-through penalty.
+The inaugural Formula E race had a surprise winner in Antonio Felix da Costa, who took victory for Amlin Aguri after an action-packed race, ahead of e.dams-Renault's Nicolas Prost and China Racing's Nelson Piquet Jr. The Portuguese quietly moved up the field and kept out of trouble, moving steadily forward as the previous race leaders hit trouble; polesitter Sebastien Buemi and championship leader Lucas di Grassi retired with suspension failures at the fast Turn 8 and 9 chicane, while Nick Heidfield was hit with a drive-through penalty.

-The circuit is located in the Puerto Madero district of Buenos Aires, Argentina.
+The circuit was located in the Puerto Madero district of Buenos Aires, Argentina.
 Ministro Pistarini International Airport (EZE), commonly known as Ezeiza, is the city's largest located 21 miles (33km) south of the city centre serving international and domestic flights.
 Aeroparque Jorge Newbery (AEP) is a smaller airport but the most convenient to access the city (2.5 miles / 4 km away), with some international flights from neighbouring countries and connections from across Argentina.